Bardstown Bourbon Company Origin Series Rye Review

 Mashbill: 95% rye (remainder malted barley)

-Final Thoughts: I’ve been working through Bardstown’s new Origin lineup and so far they’re batting 1.000 with their own distillate.
+Final Thoughts: I’ve been working through Bardstown’s Origin lineup and so far they’re batting 1.000 with their own distillate.
 This rye is the most surprising of the bunch — a 95% rye grain bill that drinks more like a finished bourbon than a traditional rye.
 If you write off rye because it’s too sharp or medicinal, this one might change your mind.
 And if you’re already a rye drinker, the cherry wood finish gives it a twist worth seeking out.
+At $45–50 it’s priced right and widely available.

 Rating: Middle Shelf — Rating system explained